 Getting to and from the Speyside Way

 The closest airport to the Speyside Way is Inverness.
+If you’d like to add a few days on either side of your hike here, check out this guide to Inverness.
 To get to either starting point of the Way from abroad or down south, fly to Inverness and take a bus or train to Aviemore or Buckie.

 If you travel from the south of Scotland, it is probably easier and quicker to get a train from Glasgow or Edinburgh to Aviemore.
 Buckie can be reached via Elgin – first by train and then by bus.

 Book your train travel via TrainlinE!

 Speyside Way Map